-- You are age 5 to 17 years. - You get a dose sooner than 6 months after your second dose. - You get the AstraZeneca/COVISHIELD vaccine as a third dose, booster dose, or additional dose.
+- You are age 5 to 17 years. - You get a dose sooner than 6 months after you have completed your primary series. - You get a viral vector-based vaccine as a third dose, booster dose, or additional dose.

-If you are getting more than 2 doses, talk to your healthcare provider about which vaccine you can get and when you should have your doses.
+Talk to your healthcare provider about which vaccine you can get and when you should have your doses.